 Skills Required to Become a Sports Psychologist

-1A passion for understanding highly differentiated skillsets needed and challenges faced by athletes in dozens of different sports.
+1An interest in understanding highly differentiated skillsets needed and challenges faced by athletes in dozens of different sports.

 2An aptitude for solving multi-faceted and often complex problems facing athletes, from motivation to rehabilitation to leadership and team building.